django-cms/django-cms/cms/docs/installation.md

 **ATTENTION:**

-If you don't use something like [django-appmedia](http://code.google.com/p/django-appmedia/) be sure that you copy the cms/media/cms/ folder into your stati files folder.
+If you don't use something like [django-appmedia](http://code.google.com/p/django-appmedia/) be sure that you copy the cms/media/cms/ folder into your static files folder.